Climate Change in Australia

 Climate information, projections, tools and data

-When looking at projections and impact assessments for the emissions pathways described by the Representative Concentration Pathways (RCPs), it is possible to use a rough rule of thumb to convert to warming levels, e.g. RCP8.5 is roughly equivalent to +2 °C warming level in the late 2030s and the 2040s or +3 °C in around 2050 to 2080.
-This is less precise than using more formal methods, but it is useful to assess and interpret existing results from RCPs into a warming level lens.
-See Reaching Global Warming Levels for more
+For general context, when looking at projections and impact assessments it is possible to use a rough rule of thumb to convert between Shared Socioeconomic Pathways (SSPs) and global warming levels.
+For example, global warming under high scenarios reaches 2 °C GWL by roughly mid-century.
+This is less precise than using more formal methods, but it is useful to assess and interpret existing results reported for SSPs or even RCPs into a Global Warming Levels lens.
+See Reaching Global Warming Levels for more.

-To produce projections, it is important to use methods of estimating climate change at warming levels that are reliable and consistent with international good practice.
+To produce quantitative projections, it is important to use methods of estimating climate change at warming levels that are reliable and consistent with international good practice.
 There are various methods to estimate climate change at different global warming levels, see James et al. (2017) for a summary of many of them.

-Page last updated 16th January 2023.
+Page last updated 1st Dec 2025.